Ficool

 Lucian obeyed.

-The seat next to Reniel was left empty for him, flanked by Alistair and the General.
+The seat next to Reniel had been left empty for him, flanked by Alistair and the General.
 He could feel their eyes still on him as he adjusted his robe and tried not to fidget.
 The cutlery gleamed.
 The wine in the glass looked untouched.
 Everything here was precise, controlled.

 "So," Alistair said first, voice low and vaguely amused.
 "You're the one Reniel escorted into the palace himself.
 That's not something he does often."